 Q. Is there a time limit to submitting a claim?

 Yes.
 South Carolina’s statute of limitations applies to drunk driving cases.
-Typically, you must file a claim within three years of the accident; you can lose the ability to sue.
+Typically, you must file a claim within three years of the accident, or you can lose the ability to sue.
 (S.C.
 Code § 15-3-530.)
+Do not wait.
+Contact our law firm as soon as possible to protect your legal rights.

 Q. What is the first step I should take after an accident?

 You should call the police to report the accident.
 South Carolina law requires that you report any accident that results in bodily injuries to the nearest police station.
 An officer can help with documenting the crash and can investigate if the driver is intoxicated.
-Even if the driver flees, you should still call the police and report the accident.
-Share whatever information you have about the driver.
+Seek medical attention right away, even if you feel okay.
+Some injuries do not show up until hours or days later, and documenting your condition early helps your car accident claim.

 Contact Hart Law to Speak with a Florence DUI Accident Lawyer